DimopoulosElias/GPOs/Disable_LLMNR_mDNS_NBTNS/README.md

 ## Disable_LLMNR_mDNS_NBTNS.ps1

-Run this powershell and it will create the GPO for you.
+Run this PS Script in an AD Powershell, with a user who can ceate a GPO (e.g Domain Admin), and it will create the GPO for you.

-In order to use the GPO, you habe to manually link it:
+In order to use the GPO, you have to manually link it:

 To link the GPO to the domain container in Active Directory